 Hospitals: Quality and patient safety

 If you need to be hospitalized due to illness, injury or surgery, you expect excellent, attentive care.
-You should know that HonorHealth’s five hospitals are staffed with the highest level of nursing care available in the U.S. and in Arizona.
-In fact, all five of HonorHealth’s hospitals have earned Magnet status, a recognition of hospitals with the very best in nursing care.
+You should know that HonorHealth’s six hospitals are staffed with the highest level of nursing care available in the U.S. and in Arizona.
+In fact, five of HonorHealth’s hospitals have earned Magnet status, a recognition of hospitals with the very best in nursing care.

 HonorHealth maintains a smoke-free, tobacco-free environment across all facilities.